 Totland Bay Pier

-Built in 1880 by the same company that had recently built the large imposing Totland ‘Chalet’ Bay Hotel on the cliff overlooking the bay.
+The pier was constructed in 1880 by the same company that had recently built the large imposing Totland ‘Chalet’ Bay Hotel on the cliff overlooking the bay.

 In the 1960s the hotel was again popular, but closed in the early 70s.
-Then, this magnificent hotel in the style of a continental chateau in red brick, complete with a turret tower and extravagant chimneys was demolished and replaced with flats built in the vacuous style of English 1970s domestic architecture.
+Then, this magnificent hotel in the style of a continental chateau in red brick, complete with a turret tower and extravagant chimneys, was demolished and replaced with flats built in the vacuous style of English 1970s domestic architecture.

 In 1999, the painter Dereck Barran purchased the pier and converted the building at the pier head into his studio.
 In 2012 Derek sold the pier to a private company.